the-codeslinger/WorkTracker/README.md

 ## Binaries

-I only provide binaries for Windows 7 + 8 x64 operating systems on the [releases][] page.
+Binaries are provided for 64-bit versions of Windows 7 and 8 and since v1.2.3 for Debian flavored Linux distributions as well.
+You can download the 7z archive or deb files on the [releases][] page.

 The application should be able to run on earlier version of Windows as well, given you are willing to compile it yourself (which, in theory, is quite easy).
 The mingw package should contain everything you need.
-Other operating systems like Mac OS X or Linux should also work.
+Other operating systems like Mac OS X or non-Debian based Linux distributions should also work.
 Again, you'll need to compile the application yourself.

+In the best case, all you need to do is the following.

+    qmake WorkTracker.pro
+    make
+        or
+    mingw32-make
+        or
+    nmake

 ## Supported Platforms

 The application is able to run on all platforms that are supported by Qt 5.2.
-Development takes place on Windows.
-An early version of the application has been successfuly compiled and run on Linux, Mac OS X should be fine as well.
+Development takes mainly place on Windows.
+The Linux version is compiled on Linux Mint 17.1.

-You compiler of choice should support C++11 although this is not yet used extensibly (only `nullptr` and lambdas at the moment).
-The reference compiler used is Microsofts Visual Studio 2013.
+Your compiler of choice should support C++11.
+The reference compiler used is Microsofts Visual Studio 2013 and GCC 4.8.2.

 ## Database File